SEO-friendly content gets more traffic… and this means more actions (like sales).

 - Structure it so it’s easy-to-read

-I say write naturally because Google is wicked smart with understanding your content.
+I say write naturally because Google is wicked smart at understanding your content.
 Their Rankbrain, AI, and machine learning basically know what the post is about even if you’re writing casually.
 Writing naturally also makes content personal – giving it a unique, branded touch your readers like.

 Grammarly is a good tool to improve natural writing (see the review).